mrkwnzl/cyphersystem-foundryvtt/ReadMe.md

 The [Cypher SRD Compendium](https://foundryvtt.com/packages/cyphersystem-compendium) contains all the content from the Cypher System Reference Document.

+The [Cypher System Community Content](https://foundryvtt.com/packages/cyphersystem-community-module) module adds fan-made material you can use in your game.
+It also includes example PCs which showcase how to use different features of the system, which is a great way to learn it.

 ## Add-on Modules

 Install these modules only if you specifically need the functionality provided by these modules.
 I recommend playing a few times without them to see if there’s something missing for you.